EngineerPehr/grubDash/README.md

 This file imports `Router` from Express, the controller from `orders.controller.js`, and `methodNotAllowed` from the `errors` directory.
 It then uses these imports to create two routes: a root route (`/`) and a order-specific route (`/:orderId`).
 The root route has `GET` and `POST` methods, with all other methods being forbidden via `methodNotAllowed`.
 The order-specific route has `GET`,`PUT`, and `DELETE` methods, with all other methods being forbidden via `methodNotAllowed`.

 #### orders.controller.js

+This file contains seven validation functions and all five of the CRUDL functions.The data is imported from `orders-data.js`, as well as two helper functions from the `utils` directory: `dataHas` and `nextId`.

+##### orderExists

+This is a validation function that checks if a specified order id exists.
+The id is received from the `request.params`.
+That id is then compared to the id's within the order data array via the `.find()` and `.findIndex()` methods.
+If found, the order object and index are set to the `response.locals`.
+This allows the object to be accessed by other functions down the path.
+If the id does not match an existing id, a `404` status is returned along with a message identifying the id that could not be found.

+##### dishesValidator